Aloe (Aloe Vera)

 3. Rosemary

-• Pest Deterrence: Rosemary’s aromatic properties can help repel certain pests, offering a protective benefit to neighboring plants like Aloe Vera.
+Pest Deterrence: Rosemary’s aromatic properties can help repel certain pests nearby.

 4. Yucca